I’m happy to announce that, after more than 2 months of underemployment, my husband has finally landed a permanent job.

 The last day was relatively unadventurous.

-We drove mostly on highways and the views were getting duller, but our spirits were shockingly high.
+We mainly drove on highways, and the views were getting duller, but our spirits were shockingly high.
 The fact that we were able to sleep in our own bed that night probably helped.

 The sun was blazingly hot, and I had sporadically dozed off in the passenger seat.
 My husband was kept awake by drinking Coca-Cola, which he bought at lunch.